darianmorat/gruvdark-theme/README.md

 > **Note:**
-> This theme was mainly made for HTML, CSS & JAVASCRIPT, _if it looks bad on JAVA OR RUST...
-Later would be better, I promise :)_.
-With more time, It would be focus for every single language.
+> This theme is focus on HTML, CSS & JAVASCRIPT, later on it would support more languages.

 ### Darian Theme